taodtu/NC-News-GraphQL-Server/README.md

 * `cd fullstack-apollo-express-postgresql-boilerplate`
 * `touch knexfile.js`
 * `npm install`
-* fill out *.env file* (see below)
+* fill out *knexfile.js file* (see below)
-* start PostgreSQL database
+* start&seed PostgreSQL database
 * `npm start`
 * visit `http://localhost:8000` for GraphQL playground

 #### knexfile.js file

 Since this boilerplate project is using PostgreSQL, you have to install it for your machine and get a database up and running.
-You find everything for the set up over here: [Setup PostgreSQL with Sequelize in Express Tutorial](https://www.robinwieruch.de/postgres-express-setup-tutorial).
-After you have created a database and a database user, you can fill out the environment variables in the *server/.env* file.
+After you have created a database and a database user, you can copy&paste the code below and fill out the knexfile with your database credentials.

 ```
 const ENV = process.env.NODE_ENV || 'development';